lamhq/tech-notes/pages/devops/aws/big-data.md

 ## Data lake

-A data lake collects data from multiple sources into one combined repository.
+A data lake is a centralized database that collects and stores massive amounts of data from any number of places.

 It holds raw, unprocessed data of various types, including structured, semi-structured, and unstructured data.

-It is designed to capture and store large amounts of data.
-They serve as a foundation for machine learning, AI, other analytics.
+It allows to search, analyze, visualize, and correlate your data on the fly.

 After processing, data from a lake can be transferred to a data warehouse.

 ## Data Warehouse